mahendrapaipuri/ceems/website/docs/configuration/ceems-lb.md

 :::warning[WARNING]

-`resource-based` strategy is only supported for TSDB and when used along with Pyroscope, the load balancing strategy for Pyroscope servers will be defaulted to `least-connection`.
+`round-robin` strategy is only supported for TSDB and when used along with Pyroscope, the load balancing strategy for Pyroscope servers will be defaulted to `least-connection`.